apcl-research/human_attention_localize_c_bugs/README.md

   --no-md [NO_MD]       Remove fixations on markdown files .md (default: False) --no-verify [NO_VERIFY]
-                        Don't verify db time order
+                        Don't verify db time order --no_fixation_check   Don't check if fixations were created with IVT as expected
 ```
 #### Example
 ```